The Bankrate promise

 Most smart locks come with a backup key in case your power or internet connection fails, so you are not locked out.

 How secure are smart locks?

 Smart locks are generally safe if you follow some basic security protocols.
 Most smart locks are connected to your home’s wireless network.
 As long as your home network is secured so it can only be accessed using a password that you and trusted individuals know, your smart locks should be a safe security measure.

 In addition, smart locks that require passwords or PINS are only as safe as how securely the PINS are kept and managed.
 It is generally recommended to avoid using passwords or PINS based on personal information, such as your birthday or phone number, as they are more likely to be compromised.
 Avoid writing down your smart lock code in a way that can be easily found or identified, such as keeping a sticky note labeled “smart lock” in your vehicle or bag.
 The same goes for any backup keys that may be used if the system is not operating due to an internet outage.
 Keep the key in a safe, private place, so no unwanted individuals have access to it.

 As for the smart lock hardware itself, security experts indicate it may not be any safer than a traditional deadbolt.
 While you may not have a spare key to worry about, your lock’s system could be overridden by a skilled hacker if its cyber security is lacking, or determined burglars could choose to enter your home through a window or other point.
 A smart lock is most secure when it is an integrated part of a complete home security system.

 Smart locks are generally more expensive than a standard door lock.
 Most home insurance companies do not currently offer a discount on your homeowners policy for them unless you use the lock as an integrated part of a more extensive security system.

 A homeowners insurance discount for security system installations will likely reduce your home insurance premiums for years to come.
-Insurance companies that offer a discount for smart locks or home security systems include:
+Insurance companies that offer a discount for home security systems include:

 Pros and cons of biometric locks